-Q: If I am required to self-isolate at any point during the fall semester due to possible COVID-19 exposure, will there be accommodations in place for the on-campus instruction that I am missing?
+Q: If I am required to self-isolate at any point during the winter semester due to possible COVID-19 exposure, will there be accommodations in place for the on-campus instruction that I am missing?

 A: Students who find themselves in this scenario are asked to contact their instructor directly.
 If you are unable to reach your instructor, students should contact the department head who is responsible for the course.
 Memorial will make every effort to ensure that all students are able to progress successfully through their course work despite potential challenges associated with COVID-19.

-Q: If COVID-19 cases are discovered on campus in the fall semester, will my in-person classes pivot to remote delivery?
+Q: If COVID-19 cases are discovered on campus in the winter semester, will my in-person classes pivot to remote delivery?